stellar/slingshot/spec/ZkVM.md

 1. Pops `2·n` [points](#point-type) as pairs of flavor and quantity for each output value, quantity is popped first.
 2. Pops `m` [signed values](#signed-value-type) as input values.
-3. Creates constraints and range proofs per [Cloak protocol](https://github.com/interstellar/spacesuit/blob/master/spec.md).
+3. Creates constraints and 64-bit range proofs for quantities per [Cloak protocol](https://github.com/interstellar/spacesuit/blob/master/spec.md).
 4. Pushes `n` [values](#values) to the stack in the same order as their commitments.

 Immediate data `m` and `n` are encoded as two [LE32](#le32)s.